First of all, let`s define what is B2B food marketplace and how it works.

 - Think what segment to concentrate on in order to attract the clients from “another side” of the platform

 B2B food marketplace is a multi-sided platform.
 Your aim is to attract and maintain two sides simultaneously.
-You will not attract manufacturers and distributors if there are not enough bulk buyers, and vice versa.
+You will not attract manufacturers, suppliers, and distributors if there are not enough bulk buyers, and vice versa.

 One of the ways to do it is to provide free value for one of the consumer segments and attract another segment through it.